nokex/theBlog/README.md

 git remote add origin git@github.com:nokex/theBlog.git git push -u origin master

-this is an update at
+this is an update as a banch